Welcome to the Center for Scholarly and Civic Engagement!

 and co-curricular programs.
 These initiatives focus on Service Learning, co-curricular

-catalysts to expand and enhance learning for students.
-Activities and events promote
+These programs serve as catalysts to expand and enhance learning for students.
+Activities

-The Center for Scholarly and Civic Engagement also serves as a resource center for those wishing to engage in the community through Service Learning and/or volunteerism.
+The Center for Scholarly and Civic Engagement also serves as a resource center for those wishing to engage in the community.

 CSCE manages community partnership development and community involvement with outside agencies such as DFW Service Learning Collegiate Council, Volunteer McKinney Center and service coalitions such as the Collin County Homeless Coalition.
 The Center for Scholarly and Civic Engagement nurtures over 250 additional community partnerships, including partnerships with social service and non-profit organizations, health care agencies, government entities, small business, educational institutions (including K-12), community organizations, sports, and fine arts organizations.
 These partnerships ensure our outreach is effective, especially through Service Learning initiatives.

 Collin College supports student leadership development through several programs.

 LEAD(Leadership Empowerment and Development) is a co-curricular program sponsored by CSCE that offers multiple interactive and experiential events including "Leading the Pride" Student Leadership Camp in the summer; leadership workshops; Ropes Course; field trips; Leadership in the Movies; and special speakers.

 LDI (Leadership Development Institute) is an academic initiative supported by CSCE that incorporates leadership development, character and skills into academic core courses.
 Dr. Debra St. John (firstname.lastname@example.org) serves as the District Director for LDI.